 Fluctuations in raw material and energy costs could adversely affect our business, financial condition and results of operations.
 Raw material costs represent a significant portion of our cost of sales.
 The primary raw materials we use are plastic resins, particularly polyethylene and polystyrene, and aluminum.
 The prices of our raw materials have fluctuated significantly in recent years.
 Aluminum prices have been historically volatile as aluminum is a cyclical commodity with prices subject to global market factors.
 Resin prices have also historically fluctuated with changes in crude oil and natural gas prices as well as changes in refining capacity and the demand for other petroleum-based products.
 Raw material costs are also impacted by governmental actions, such as tariffs and trade sanctions.
 For example, the imposition by the U.S. government of tariffs on products imported from certain countries and trade sanctions against certain countries have introduced greater uncertainty with respect to policies affecting trade between the United States and other countries and have impacted the cost of certain raw materials, including aluminum and resin.
 Major developments in trade relations, including the imposition of new or increased tariffs by the United States and/or other countries, could have a material adverse effect on our business, financial condition and results of operations.
+We experienced significant increases in material costs in 2021, particularly in resin and aluminum rates, which negatively impacted our results, and such higher costs may continue.

 We typically do not enter into long-term fixed price purchase contracts for our principal raw materials.
-Sales contracts for our products generally do not contain cost pass-through mechanisms for raw material costs.
+The majority of sales contracts for our products generally do not contain cost pass-through mechanisms for raw material costs.
 Where our contracts use such pass-through mechanisms, differences in timing between purchases of raw materials and sales to customers can create a "lead lag" effect during which margins are negatively impacted when raw material costs rise and positively impacted when raw material costs fall.
 We adjust prices, where possible, to mitigate the effect of production cost increases, including raw materials, but these increases are not always possible or may not cover the increased raw material costs.
+For example, we implemented multiple rounds of price increases in 2021 and early 2022, however those pricing actions typically lagged material cost increases.